Legislation Details

 WHEREAS, prioritizing permits and associated development reviews for projects that increase the availability of affordable housing and day care can significantly reduce the time necessary to advance such projects; and

-WHEREAS, Ordinance No. BL2019-1491 established a permit prioritization program for certain affordable housing projects but did not codify it; and
+WHEREAS, Ordinance No. BL2019-1491 established a permit prioritization program process for certain affordable housing projects but did not codify it; and

 WHEREAS, it is the desire of the metropolitan government to give day care projects prioritization behind affordable housing projects and codify the program.